Properties of independence in $\mathrm{NSOP}_3$ theories: Introduction

-In section 5, we consider $\mathrm{NSOP}_{3}$ theories where Conant-independence is symmetric.
+In Section 5, we consider $\mathrm{NSOP}_{3}$ theories where Conant-independence is symmetric.
 It is natural to assume this, as there is no known $\mathrm{NSOP}_{4}$ theory where Conant-independence or Conant-dividing independence is not symmetric.
-Simon, in \cite{Sim20}, proves an improved independence theorem for $\mathrm{NTP}_{2}$ theories, Fact \ref{4-indntp2}, and poses an existence question, Question \ref{4-simon?}, for invariant types with the same Morley sequence in $\mathrm{NTP}_{2}$ theories; an independence theorem for forking-independence, for invariant types with the same Morley sequence in $\mathrm{NTP}_{2}$ theories, would follow from a positive answer to this question, by Simon's result.
+Simon, in \cite{Sim20}, proves an improved independence theorem for $\mathrm{NTP}_{2}$ theories, Fact \ref{4-indntp2}.
+There Simon also poses an existence question, Question \ref{4-simon?}, for invariant types with the same Morley sequence in $\mathrm{NTP}_{2}$ theories (i.e. $M$-invariant types $p$ and $q$ with $p^{(\omega)}|_{M} = q^{(\omega)}|_{M}$).
+An independence theorem for forking-independence, for invariant types with the same Morley sequence in $\mathrm{NTP}_{2}$ theories, would follow from a positive answer to this question, by Simon's result.
 In an $\mathrm{NSOP}_{3}$ theory with symmetric Conant-independence, we prove a similar independence theorem for Conant-independence between \textit{finitely satisfiable} types with the same Morley sequence:

 \begin{theorem} Let $T$ be an $\mathrm{NSOP}_{3}$ theory, and assume $\ind^{K^{*}}$ is symmetric.
-Suppose $p$ and $q$ are $M$-finitely satisfiable (global) types with $p^{\omega}|_{M} = q^{\omega}|_{M}$, and let $a, b \supseteq M$ be small supersets of $M$ with $a \ind^{K}_{M} b$.
+Suppose $p$ and $q$ are $M$-finitely satisfiable (global) types with $p^{(\omega)}|_{M} = q^{(\omega)}|_{M}$, and let $a, b \supseteq M$ be small supersets of $M$ with $a \ind^{K}_{M} b$.
 Then there is $c \models p(x)|_{a} \cup q(x)|_{b}$ with $c \ind^{K^{*}}_{M} ab$.

 \end{theorem}

 This fails when $T$ is the model companion of triangle-free graphs, which is $\mathrm{NSOP}_{4}$ with symmetric (indeed trivial) Conant-independence.
 We also give an extension of this result from finitely satisfiable types to Kim-nonforking types when Conant-dividing independence is symmetric, which has the advantage of exploiting the full force of symmetry for Conant-independence.
 While this result is again of interest to the question of extending the theory of independence beyond $\mathrm{NSOP}_{1}=\mathrm{NSOP}_{2}$, since there is precedent (see \cite{NSOP2}) for using facts about independence to prove the equivalence of classification-theoretic dividing lines, it is also of interest to another open question, whether an $\mathrm{NSOP}_{3}$ theory with symmetric Conant-independence is $\mathrm{NSOP}_{1}$.